 The Co-operation and Working Together (CAWT) partnership between health services North and South has been in place for over 25 years.

 This partnership includes the HSE, the Western and Southern Health and Social Care Trusts, Public Health Agency Northern Ireland and Health and Social Care Board in Northern Ireland.

-These services are managed by service level agreements.
-They include:
+These services are often arranged through service level agreements and include:

-The Irish and UK governments are committed to continuing cross border arrangements.
+The Irish and UK governments are committed to continuing North-South arrangements.

 Email any HSE-related Brexit questions to email@example.com.